Author: Leona Werezak

 Scintillators, nanophotonic scintillators, nanophotonics, and HiP-CT are just a few of the new terms you will hear when discussing new developments in X-ray imaging.

-All of these new technologies help medical professionals see with greater detail and to perform analyses within the body, within the organ of interest.
+All of these new advances in radiology help medical professionals see with greater detail and to perform analyses within the body, within the organ of interest.

 Scintillators have been in use for approximately 70 years and have been used to develop brighter and faster light emissions.
 Now, scientists are manipulating length scale and changing the optical properties of the technology.